 When you bring your furry friend home with you for the first time, you want to know that you’re doing everything right by them.
-But, if you haven’t owned a cat before, it can be difficult to know what’s best for them.
+But, if you are a new cat or kitten owner, it can be difficult to know what’s best for them.
 Owning a cat might seem simple, you just feed it and water it and make sure it’s safe.
-But it isn’t always that easy, and if you haven’t owned a cat before there are a few things you should know that will make your job easier.
+But it isn’t always that easy, and if you are a new cat or kitten owner, there are a few things you should know that will make your job easier.

 1. How Much Time Do You Have?